britaneeelizabeth/ed/_texts/DaisyMillerPlay.md

 So long as I refused to listen to you, you cared for me.
 From the day I yielded, I became a bore!

-WINTERBOURNE.
-If you want to get rid of me, don’t put it off on me!
+WINTERBOURNE: If you want to get rid of me, don’t put it off on me!

-MADAME DE KATKOFF.
-You don’t really care for me; your heart is somewhere else.
+MADAME DE KATKOFF: You don’t really care for me; your heart is somewhere else.
 You are too proud to confess it, but your love for me is an elaborate deception.

-WINTERBOURNE.
-The deception is yours, then — not mine!
+WINTERBOURNE: The deception is yours, then — not mine!

-MADAME DE KATKOFF.
-You are restless, discontented, unhappy.
-You are sore and sick at heart, and you have tried to forget it in persuad- ing yourself that I can cure your pain.
+MADAME DE KATKOFF: You are restless, discontented, unhappy.
+You are sore and sick at heart, and you have tried to forget it in persuading yourself that I can cure your pain.
 I can cure it; but not by encouraging your illusion!

-WINTERBOURNE.
-If you thought it an illusion, why did you turn there and smile on me?
+WINTERBOURNE: If you thought it an illusion, why did you turn there and smile on me?

-MADAME DE KATKOFF.’
-Because I was vile and wicked - because I have played a part and worn a mask, like those idiots in the Carnival — because I am a most unhappy woman!
+MADAME DE KATKOFF: Because I was vile and wicked - because I have played a part and worn a mask, like those idiots in the Carnival — because I am a most unhappy woman!

-WINTERBOURNE, looking at her, surprised.
-I assure you, I understand you less and less!
+WINTERBOURNE, <i>looking at her, surprised:</i> I assure you, I understand you less and less!

-MADAME DE KATKOFF.
-I had an end to gain, and I thought it precious; but I have suddenly begun to loathe it!
+MADAME DE KATKOFF: I had an end to gain, and I thought it precious; but I have suddenly begun to loathe it!
 When I met that poor girl just now, and looked into her face, I was filled with compassion and shame.
 She is dying, I say, and between us we are killing her!
 Dying because she loves you, and because she thinks you despise her!
 Dying because you have turned away from her, and she has tried to stifle the pang!
-Dying because I have held you here - under com- pulsion of a scoundrel — and she thinks she has lost you forever!
+Dying because I have held you here - under compulsion of a scoundrel — and she thinks she has lost you forever!
 I read it all in her eyes — the purest I ever saw.
-I am sick of the ghastly comedy, and I must tell the miser- able truth.
+I am sick of the ghastly comedy, and I must tell the miserable truth.
 If you will believe me, it’s not too late!

-WINTERBOURNE, amazed and bewildered.
-Under compulsion — of a scoundrel?
+WINTERBOURNE, <i>amazed and bewildered:</i> Under compulsion — of a scoundrel?

-MADAME DE KATKOFF.
-I have the misfortune to be in the clutches of one, and so has our little friend.
+MADAME DE KATKOFF: I have the misfortune to be in the clutches of one, and so has our little friend.
 You know that her mother’s horrible courier was once in my husband’s service.
 Thanks to that accident, he has some papers of mine which I wish to buy back.
 To make me pay for them, he has forced me to play his game.

-WINTERBOURNE.
-His game?
+WINTERBOURNE: His game?
 What has he to do with a game?

 MADAME DE KATKOFF.
 I don’t defend him: I explain.
 He has selected a hus- band for his young lady, and your superior attractions had